 Amazon Kinesis Firehose

 Kinesis Firehose differs from Kinesis Data Streams as it takes the data, batches, encrypts and compresses it.
 Then persists it somewhere such as Amazon S3, Amazon Redshift, or Amazon Elasticsearch Service.

 Use cases for Kinesis Firehose

 - IoT events

-- Security monitoring such as Splunk can be configured as a destination
+- Splunk can be configured as a destination for security monitoring.

 - Auto archiving

 Amazon Data Kinesis Analytics

 Kinesis Data Analytics allows us to both process events and analyse them using SQL queries on-the-fly.
 The service recognises formats like JSON and CSV, then sends the output on to analytics tool for visualisation or action.

 Use cases for Kinesis Analytics